 [Statutory Authority: RCW 28.10.040 [28C.10.040].
-08-04-110, § 490-105-140, filed 2/6/08, effective 3/8/08.
-Statutory Authority: RCW 28C.10.040(2).
-98-22-033, § 490-105-140, filed 10/29/98, effective 11/29/98.]
+WSR 15-24-088, \$ 490-105-140, filed 11/30/15, effective 12/31/15; WSR 08-04-110, \$ 490-105-140, filed 2/6/08, effective 3/8/08.
+Statutory Authority: RCW 28C.10.-040(2).
+WSR 98-22-033, \$ 490-105-140, filed 10/29/98, effective 11/29/98.]

-WAC 490-105-150 What program, facility, and equipment standards must schools meet?
+WAC 490-105-150 Program, facility, and equipment standards.
 (See RCW 28C.10.050 and 28C.10.060.)

-- (1) Schools must design and implement programs of quality, content, and duration, and with appropriate entrance criteria, instructional materials, staff, equipment and facilities to prepare students for the program's occupational objectives. - (2) The school must have an exact physical location which: - (a) Is adequate to meet the needs of its students and the objectives of the program; - (b) Provides a modern and effective learning environment with enough classroom, laboratory, and shop space for the number of students to be trained; and - (c) Is maintained in compliance with state laws and local ordinances related to safety and health. - (3) The school must have equipment, furniture, instructional devices and aids, machinery and other physical features that are: - (a) Adequate in number and condition to achieve the stated educational objectives of the course; - (b) Comparable in number and quality with those used by comparable schools with similar programs; - (c) Comparable to those in current use by the appropriate trade, business or profession; and - (d) Of sufficient quantity for the number of enrolled students.
+(1) Schools must design and implement programs of quality, content, and duration, and with appropriate entrance

+- criteria, instructional materials, staff, equipment and facilities to prepare students for the program's occupational objectives. - (2) The school must have an exact physical location which: - (a) Is adequate to meet the needs of its students and the objectives of the program; - (b) Provides a modern and effective learning environment with enough classroom, laboratory, and shop space for the number of students to be trained; - (c) Is maintained in compliance with state laws and local ordinances related to safety and health; and - (d) The school's physical facilities as well as instructional and programmatic elements are accessible to students with disabilities, and that reasonable accommodations for students with disabilities will be provided. - (3) The school must have equipment, furniture, instructional devices and aids, machinery, and other physical features that are: - (a) Adequate in number and condition to achieve the stated educational objectives of the course; - (b) Comparable in number and quality with those used by comparable schools with similar programs; - (c) Comparable to those in current use by the appropriate trade, business or profession; and - (d) Of sufficient quantity for the number of enrolled students. - (4) Schools shall only offer educational services that have been approved by the agency: - (a) All new program or course approval and program revisions shall be submitted to the agency in a format prescribed by the agency for review and approval prior to the proposed date of implementation; - (b) Programs or courses regulated by another agency must have and maintain continuous approval by that agency before the program or course can be submitted to the agency for action; - (c) The withdrawal of approval of a program or course by the other regulatory agency will result in automatic withdrawal of approval of the program or course by the agency. - (5) Schools that have an externship/internship, clinical/practicum, or similar requirement designed as a part of a program shall be approved as part of the program provided the externship/internship.
+Those programs must comply with the following: - (a) Be part of the approved curriculum of the school and described in the school catalog and directly relate to the intended area of employment. - (b) Be under the coordination of a qualified instructor or faculty member and designate for the direct on-site supervision of the student to ensure that all hours are completed and program requirements are met. - (c) The location of the externship/internship may be at the school's primary licensed location, at an approved on-site auxiliary location, or another location so long as an affiliation agreement or contract is in place and shall be made available to the agency upon request. - (d) Ensure positions are available for all enrolled students as they progress to the externship/internship portion of the program and that students are timely placed so that the educational instruction is continuous.